mushi-p/mushi-p/README.md

 $\color{#ff0000}{we}$ $\color{#ff6900}{love}$ $\color{#04ff00}{mushi}$ $\color{#00b4ff}{songs}$ $\color{#ffffff}{°.°}$

-info ^o^
+info ^o^!!

-- thanks for spending time reading this!! we appreciate it alot!!!!
+-. thanks for spending time reading this!! we appreciate it alot!!!!

-+ medically diagnosed/regconised osdd , collectively they/them
++. medically diagnosed/regconised osdd , collectively they/them

 : due to financial issues, our treatment is no longer available, sadly we have to do our own research about osdd sys,,

-+ were friendly and openly welcoming new mutals &friends!! interacting & c+h heavy encouraged!! we dont bite,promise.
++. were friendly and openly welcoming new mutals &friends!! interacting & c+h heavy encouraged!! we dont bite,promise.